JHurricane96/code_character_player_docs/player_state_handler.rst

 			.. cpp:var:: std::vector<int64_t> terrain_weights

-				The weights to be assigned to the terrain elements (Plain, Mountain, Forest)
+				The weights to be assigned to the terrain elements

+				This vector is indexed by :cpp:enum:`state::TERRAIN_TYPE`, so it must be of size ``3``

+				* ``0`` index is :cpp:enumerator:`state::PLAIN`
+				* ``1`` index is :cpp:enumerator:`state::FOREST`
+				* ``2`` index is :cpp:enumerator:`state::MOUNTAIN`

+				Each weight is a number greater than zero

+				The higher the weight, the less preference you're giving to a path along that terrain

 			.. cpp:var:: std::vector<physics::Vector2D>& path

-				The shortest path
+				The shortest path is stored in this vector after the function call

 				This is a list of 2D vectors from start (excluding it) to destination (including it)